xushimin19921123/TestRepo/multi-region container management.rst

   +------------------------+   +-------------------+   +------------------------+
          Region One               Central Region              Region Two

-  Fig. 2 The scenario of balancing load across instances of one subnet which reside in different regions.
+        Fig. 3 The network connectivity of containers in multi-region scenario.

-As shown in Fig. 1, suppose that a load balancer is created in Region one, and hence a listener, a pool, and two members in subnet1.
+As shown in Fig. 3, suppose that a load balancer is created in Region one, and hence a listener, a pool, and two members in subnet1.
 When adding an instance in Region Two to the pool as a member, the local neutron creates the network in Region Two.
 Members that locate in different regions yet